-Meet the experts that are helping to shape this year's program.
+Meet the experts that are helping to shape the 2019 Quantum Dots program.

 Bae is a senior research scientist at the Korea Institute of Science and Technology (2013-present).
 He received his BS (2003), MS (2005) and PhD (2009) in chemical engineering from Seoul National University, South Korea.
 He conducted postdoctoral research work in school of electrical engineering & computer science at Seoul National University (2009-2010) and in chemistry division at Los Alamos National Laboratory (2010-2013).
 Bae’s research interests include synthesis and characterization of colloidal nanostructures and their optoelectronic applications.